 Pfizer/WH completed a comprehensive Focused Feasibility Study (FFS) process, which included an extensive evaluation of available environmental cleanup technologies for Operable Unit 8 (OU8), also referred to as Impoundments 1 and 2.
 Based upon this FFS, on May 23, 2018, USEPA released its Proposed Plan to address the impoundment materials.
-USEPA will hold a public meeting to explain the Proposed Plan and accept public comments.
-Once the public comment period is closed, USEPA will evaluate the comments and is expected to select a final remedy in a Record of Decision.
+USEPA held a public meeting to explain the Proposed Plan and accept public comments.
+USEPA will evaluate the comments and is expected to select a final remedy in a Record of Decision.

 Background information on Impoundments 1 and 2, and the FFS process is provided below.